sethforprivacy/simple-monerod-docker/README.md

 # Copyrights

 Code from this repository is released under MIT license.
-[Monero License](https://github.com/monero-project/monero/blob/master/LICENSE)
+[Monero License](https://github.com/monero-project/monero/blob/master/LICENSE), [@leonardochaia License](https://github.com/leonardochaia/docker-monerod/blob/master/LICENSE)

 # Credits
 The base for the Dockerfile was pulled from: